w3f/polkadot-wiki/docs/learn-scams.md

 automatically prevent your browser from displaying known phishing or scam sites.
 They will be blocked upon loading, helping to prevent you from visiting these sites and thus falling for them.

+### Our official sites
+You can use the following list of our official domains to make sure that you're visiting an official site:

+- polkadot.network
+- polkadot.io
+- kusama.network
+- web3.foundation
+- parity.io
+- substrate.dev
+- substrate.io

+Of course, there are many projects building on Polkadot and Kusama that use similar names.
+If, however, a site poses as Polkadot, Kusama, Web3 Foundation or Parity on a domain not listed above, then it's most likely a scam.

+Besides those, there are also `polkadot.js.org` and `dotapps.io` that host our web wallet and other tools.

 ## I Got Scammed - What Can I Do?

 In the unfortunate case of having fallen for a scam, there is likely nothing anyone can do to help